sampsyo/cs6120/content/blog/2022-04-28-chlorophyll/index.md

 <img src="superopt.png" alt="alt_text" title="image_tooltip" style="zoom:45%;" />
 </center>

 Traditionally, if the superoptimizer uses a strict equivalence form, to prove two programs $P\equiv P'$, we require the programs to have the same behavior and generate the same output.
 For the following stack example, we want to remove $\beta$ from the top of the stack and add $\gamma$ to the stack.
-The strict form requires the programs to have the same behavior, i.e. for $P$ and $P'$, we have $\alpha\mid\beta \to \alpha\mid\gamma$, but actually we do not strictly require $\alpha$ to be on the bottom of the stack.
+The strict form requires the programs to have the same behavior, i.e., for $P$ and $P'$, we have $\alpha\mid\beta \to \alpha\mid\gamma$, but actually we do not strictly require $\alpha$ to be on the bottom of the stack.

 <center>
 <img src="stack-spec.png" alt="alt_text" title="image_tooltip" style="zoom:45%;" />